imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Image26.png "Image26.png")

-Press Ctrl/Cmd+A to select all elements of the figure.
+Press {% include key keys="ctlcmd|A" %} to select all elements of the figure.

 ![](/media/Image27.png "Image27.png")